Payment Deposit Options

-The Maryland Child Support Enforcement Administration (CSEA) offers an Electronic Payment Issuance Card (EPiC) as the alternative choice to receiving child and spousal support payments by mail or direct deposit.
+The Maryland Child Support Administration (CSA) offers an Electronic Payment Issuance Card (EPiC) as the alternative choice to receiving child and spousal support payments by mail or direct deposit.
 EPiC is a Visa Debit Card.
 EPiC makes it easier, faster and safer for families to receive monthly child support payments.

 You do not need to have a bank account to receive a card and use EPiC.
 If you have a checking account, you may apply instead for Direct Deposit.